ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 This command does the following:
 - It updates the file `sbs-config.json` by adding two properties: `UUID` and `SECRET`.
-- It creates a directory named `.SBContainer-<uuid>.d`.
+- It creates a directory that is named `.SBContainer-<uuid>.d`.
 This directory contains the created certificates and keys.

 If the file `sbs-config.json` is open in an editor when you run this command, reload the updated file.
 Do not modify the new properties `UUID` and `SECRET`.